-- Tie the agreement to the court’s enforcement power by incorporating the agreement into a court order, or into a stipulation filed with the court (preferably with a document entitled “Order”)
+- Tie the agreement to the court’s enforcement power by incorporating the agreement into a court order, or into a stipulation filed with the court (preferably with a document entitled “Order”);

-- Include a provision retaining the court’s jurisdiction and enforcement over the entire agreement
+- Include a provision retaining the court’s jurisdiction and enforcement over the entire agreement.

 Agreements coupled with some, or all, of these elements have supported fee-shifting in several cases and jurisdictions.
 As always, review case authority in the relevant jurisdiction to fully assess your client’s particular case.
-With careful planning, a party may be able to settle a case and recover its attorneys’ fees.
+With careful planning, a party may be able to settle a case and recover their attorneys’ fees.